nent/nent/packages/core/src/components/n-data/custom.md

 ### Sample Registrations

-#### Native JS
+#### Native

-All that is needed by the data-system is a custom event with an instance of your provider in the details.data.provider property. _Note: be sure the event is composed, so it can reach shadow-dom listeners._
+All that is needed by the data system is a custom event with an instance of your provider in the `detail.data.provider` property.

+_Note: be sure the event is composed, so it can reach shadow-dom listeners._

 ```javascript
 const customProvider = new MyProvider(); // IDataProvider